Below is information relevant to any educational work in Roblox.

 For Roblox Studio to run, it needs access to the internet.
 This ensures that the software is up to date and you get access to a variety of features, such as storing your files online.
 Depending on your network, you may have connection issues.
 For support, check out our Technical Support pages on General Connection Problems.

 We offer tools to create installers that can be used with software deployment and imaging tools.
-See our article Creating Bundled Installers
+See Creating Bundled Installers.

 Below are common questions we've received from educators using Roblox in the classroom.